MattPlum/SecureCloudComputingProject/README.md

 ### `npm run devStart`
 Starts the server.

-## Available Scripts for NextJS(Seperate App Version)
-In the NextJS(Seperate App Version) directory, you can run:

-### `yarn run dev`
-Runs the app.
-Open http://localhost:3000 to view it in the browser.

-You can run this to install all dependencies in package.json prior to starting the app:
+## Running server client as docker image containers

-### `yarn`
+### 'docker-compose up'

-Adjustments must be made in .env.local file to change from deployed website to localhost in order to run in development.
+Used to build application into seperate services running in one stack and deploy them into docker image containers for local development purposes.
+Used docker desktop to observe and manage stack deployed with 3 services(frontend, backend, mongo) in development environment.
+Modifications to run application as docker images can be found in the branch dev.

 ## Deployed Application to Okteto Cloud Platform
 Created docker container images with docker compose and deployed the stack to okteto with
 ### okteto stack deploy (stack name) --build
+Required path modifications were made for production deployment found in the branch dbranch.
 Application can be found at
 ### https://frontend-amisir0219.cloud.okteto.net/